bufbuild-ru/docs/docs/reference/protovalidate/rules/string_rules/index.md

 ## ipv6_prefix

-`ipv6_prefix` specifies that the field value must be a valid IPv6 prefix — for example, "2001:0DB8:ABCD:0012::0/64".The prefix must have all zeros for the unmasked bits.
-For example, "2001:0DB8:ABCD:0012::0/64" designates the left-most 64 bits for the prefix, and the remaining 64 bits must be zero.If the field value is not a valid IPv6 prefix, an error message will be generated.
+`ipv6_prefix` specifies that the field value must be a valid IPv6 prefix — for example, "2001:0DB8:ABCD:0012::0/64".

+The prefix must have all zeros for the unmasked bits.
+For example, "2001:0DB8:ABCD:0012::0/64" designates the left-most 64 bits for the prefix, and the remaining 64 bits must be zero.

+If the field value is not a valid IPv6 prefix, an error message will be generated.

 ::: info string.ipv6_prefix example